Family Educational Rights and Privacy Act (FERPA)

 FERPA does not automatically grant parents the right to access the educational records of their children.
 At Binghamton University parents may gain access only with the written consent of the student.

-- Release of Student Records may be signed and submitted to the Registrar’s Office by the student, granting access to a parent, guardian, etc.
+- Release of Student Records may be signed and submitted to Financial Aid and Student Records by the student, granting access to a parent, guardian, etc.